Semantic model sync with Power BI¶

 -

-URL: This is the API endpoint for syncing lens with iamgroot.
-It contains DATAOS_FQDN, name and workspace of lens.
+URL: This is the API endpoint for syncing semantic model with Power BI.
+It contains DATAOS FQDN, name and workspace of Lens (semantic model).

 -